 IRC members must keep detailed transaction records, and make them available in case of an audit.
 Finally, members agree to have the IGC check their compliance with their code of conduct whenever the IGC pleases.

-If a company seeks membership status in the IGC, they must apply with the council and submit a non-refundable fee.
+If a company seeks membership status in the IGC, it must apply with the council and submit a non-refundable fee.
 If they are granted membership, they will likely display their IGC member status as a badge of honor on their website, as membership offers consumers a certain level of confidence that their online casino is credible and trustworthy.

-The IRC will certainly continue to advocate for regulation of online gaming in countries across the globe.
+The IRC will certainly continue to advocate for the regulation of online gaming in countries across the globe.
 CEO Keith Furlong shares his positive outlook on the future of interactive gaming regulation, “it is our hope that the spread of licensed and regulated online gaming will continue.”

 I have to assume that if you live in a state with legal gambling sites that you would choose to play there over unregulated offshore gambling sites.
 You’d be crazy […]read more

 After months of inactivity, Pennsylvania’s online gambling industry has resumed its record-setting pattern in August with $55.9 million of revenue.
 Online gambling in the state marked its first year in […]read more

 Michigan online gambling legislation appears to be smooth sailing as a Senate Committee and public hearing on iGaming rules both went without a hitch.
 Both were significant procedural steps whose […]read more

 Related Payment Methods: ACH e-Check, ACH Bank Transfer, VIP Preferred, ACH Payments, ACH Payment Solutions ACH e-check payments are one of the most reliable and widely accepted payment methods at […]read more